Defining Routes

 First things first, make sure you’ve added the leptos_router

 package to your dependencies.
-Like leptos
+Unlike leptos

-, hydrate
+and hydrate

 It’s important that the router is a separate package from